diwu1990/UnarySim/README.md

 [13] D. Wu, R. Yin and J. San Miguel, "In-Stream Correlation-Based Division and Bit-Inserting Square Root in Stochastic Computing", in _IEEE Design & Test_ 2021.

 ## Citing
-If you find UnarySim or uGEMM is useful for your research, please use the following bibtex to cite us,
+If you find UnarySim is useful for your research, please use the following bibtex to cite us,

 ```
 @inproceedings{diwu2020uGEMM,